ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

     **Note:** This is a suite of plugins that will install multiple plugins

 4. `Pipeline Maven <https://plugins.jenkins.io/pipeline-maven/>`__ to use maven within the pipelines.
+If you want to use docker for your build agents you may also need to install `Docker Pipeline <https://plugins.jenkins.io/docker-workflow/>`__ .

 5. `Matrix Authorization Strategy Plugin <https://plugins.jenkins.io/matrix-auth/>`__ for configuring permissions for users on a project and build plan level (Matrix Authorization Strategy might already be installed).